How I Transferred Money to Spain to Buy a Property and Paid Zero in Fees

 The Honest Comparison

-| Revolut Metal (personal) | £0 | Fee-free up to fair use limit |
+Revolut Metal (personal): £0, fee-free up to fair use limits.

 What I’d Recommend

 If you’re making a large one-off transfer and don’t already use Revolut: use Wise.
 It’s transparent, fast, and considerably cheaper than any bank.
+Set up your account early, do the source of funds verification ahead of time, and you’ll be ready to move quickly when you need to.

 If you’re already on Revolut Metal or can justify the subscription: convert on personal Metal, send via Business.
 It’s what we did and it cost nothing.

-Whatever you do: don’t use your high street bank for currency conversion.
+Whatever you do, don’t use your high street bank for currency conversion.
 The margin they take is quietly significant and entirely avoidable.